Runway Shows Go On at Milan Fashion Week as Coronavirus Cases Spike in Italy

 Despite fears gripping some crowds, many of Saturday night's dinners and parties were well attended, including Bottega Veneta's fete celebrating its collection unveiled earlier in the day.
 Some journalists covering the event warned of hysteria setting in.
 "The concern over the virus is becoming alarmist.
 We have to be careful to not give into the panic," said one journalist from an Italian fashion publication.

-Over 50,000 residents in 11 towns in northern Italy are effectively under quarantine after Italy confirmed two deaths from the new coronavirus on Friday and Saturday.
+Over 50,000 residents in 11 towns in northern Italy are effectively under quarantine after Italy confirmed two deaths from Covid-19 on Friday and Saturday.
 Prime Minister Giuseppe Conte said the lockdown measures could last for weeks.
 On Sunday, Italy reported that a third citizen, an elderly woman with cancer, died after contracting the virus.